hades-rp2010/DeepUnsupervisedLearning/README.md

 # DeepUnsupervisedLearning

-The following unsupervised techniques are implemented in PyTorch -[ ] MADE - Masked AutoEncoder for Density Estimation
+The following unsupervised techniques are implemented in PyTorch:
+- [X] MADE - Masked AutoEncoder for Density Estimation